Samml1/goblin_exterminator/README.md

 - segment and compartmentalise the codebase to prevent it from becoming too unweildy
 - create dungeons
 - create enemy class
-- create combat function for random encounters
+- combat function for random encounters:
-  - this will require an XP system of some variety
+  - create XP system
-  - add more stats for the player and enemies
+  - create more stats for the player and enemies
   - create different weapons to use
   - create loot system
-  - give players a reason to fight
-  -
 - ~~update player class to have HP and stats~~